 3.1 Socio-economic Characteristics of Respondents

-Sex The gender distribution was skewed towards male respondents, who made up 70% of the sample, compared to 30% female respondents..The gender imbalance—with 70% male and 30% female—points to historical disparities in the agricultural academic field, it also highlights the potential to leverage female representation to promote nutritional awareness if inclusive policies are enacted.
+Sex The gender distribution was skewed towards male respondents, who made up 70% of the sample, compared to 30% female respondents.The gender imbalance—with 70% male and 30% female—points to historical disparities in the agricultural academic field, it also highlights the potential to leverage female representation to promote nutritional awareness if inclusive policies are enacted.

 Age The majority of respondents (38.8%) were between 41 and 50 years old, followed by those aged 51–60 (25%).
 Respondents aged 31–40 accounted for 20% of the sample, while those under 30 and above 60 comprised 7.5% and 8.7%, respectively.The age distribution, predominantly clustered in the 41–50 and 51–60 age groups, implies a mature and experienced workforce that has witnessed multiple agricultural innovations over the years.